Android 12L deep dive: Documenting every change in Android’s update for larger screens

 In September, the Unicode Consortium released version 14.0.0 of the Unicode Standard.
 The updated standard brings 37 new emoji characters.
 As part of the Android 12L release, Google has updated its Noto Emoji fonts to include the new Emoji 14.0 characters.
 For a thorough look at the new emoji in Google’s Emoji 14.0 library, we recommend reading Emojipedia’s changelog.

-App developers should be aware that starting February 2, 2022, Google Play will require apps running on Android 12 or later to support the latest Unicode Emoji library within 4 months of its release, as pointed out by Android Police.
+App developers should be aware that as of February 2, 2022, Google Play requires apps running on Android 12 or later to support the latest Unicode Emoji library within 4 months of its release, as pointed out by Android Police.
 Developers have a few options to remain compliant with this policy update: Enable emoji if AppCompat is in use, use an existing EmojiCompat library across all surfaces within the app, or update the handling and font/images for emoji based on the latest Unicode version.
 You can read more about Google Play’s upcoming policy changes here, and more specifically about the new Android Emoji policy here.

 Behavior Changes in Android 12L